 Fixed Responses vs. Dynamic Responses

-Your Chatbot is equipped with two types of Responses: Fixed and Dynamic.
+Your chatbot is equipped with two types of responses: Fixed and Dynamic.
 These response types give it the ability to field a variety of customer questions with the most effective conversational approach.

 Fixed Responses | Dynamic Responses |

-The ChatBot will repeat the matched Fixed Response word-for-word.
+The chatbot will repeat the matched Fixed Response word-for-word.
 These responses are great for operational must-knows like: |

-The Chatbot will generate a response based on Dynamic Response content, the customer question, and conversational context rather than repeating pre-written content verbatim.
+The Chatbot will generate a response based on content information, the customer question, and conversational context.
 These are best for situations requiring flexibility like: |

 ✔ Check Availability booking flows ✔ Instructions for leaving contact details ✔ Cancellation policies ✔ Check-in times or addresses ✔ Age restrictions ✔ Booking private groups |